osisoft/APIDocumentationSandbox/Content_Portal/Documentation/Integration/data-views.md

 <a id="opIdDataViews_List Data View Access Rights"></a>

-Get access rights to the requested data view for the calling user or client.<br/>
+Gets the access rights to the requested data view for the calling user or client.<br/>

 ### Request
 ```text